tylerbarnum/perchlorate-and-chlorate-reduction-2019/README.md

-# Figures from Barnum et. al 2019
+# Supplemental code for Barnum et. al 2019

 >Tyler P. Barnum, Yiwei Cheng, Kaisle A. Hill, Lauren N. Lucas, Hans K. Carlson, and John D. Coates.
-Exploitation of a complete respiratory pathway by a partial respiratory pathway in chlorine oxyanion reduction.
-In prep.
+Exploitation of a complete respiratory pathway by a partial respiratory pathway in chlorine oxyanion reduction. *In preparation.*

 ### modeling-perchlorate-reduction